Updated: A Ventilator Helmet Alternative for COVID-19 Patients

 Update: On August 6, 2020, the FDA issued an Emergency Use Authorization (EUA) for the Subsalve Oxygen Treatment Hood.
-It is the only helmet-based ventilator to be FDA approved and the first to be approved for COVID-19 related respiratory distress.
+It is the only helmet-based ventilator to be FDA approved and the first ventilator helmet to be approved for COVID-19 related respiratory distress.
 Previously, it has been used off-label.
 More than 20,000 hoods have been distributed internationally over the past few months.

 Many people have sprung into action during this coronavirus pandemic, offering their expertise and helping in any way they can.
 That is just what Aurika Savickaite, RN, MSN, her husband David Lukauskas, and his sister Viktorija Trimbel did from their home in Chicago in mid-March.

 Aurika worked as an ICU nurse and patient care manager at the University of Chicago Medicine for 10 years.
 She is an expert in non-invasive ventilation (NIV), which supports a patient’s breathing and provides ventilation without using an invasive artificial airway tube placed via intubation.
+Her knowledge of NIV has helped at a mass in building the ventilator helmet.

 While talking with David at the kitchen table, Aurika noticed that helmet NIV would be extremely helpful for coronavirus disease 2019 (COVID-19) patients, the disease caused by the novel coronavirus.
 To help spread word about NIV, they launched the Helmet Based Ventilator initiative, a website that compiles information about helmet-based NIV for healthcare professionals.